 But that also means the screen might stay on longer than normal and Wi-Fi and other systems might likewise get a lot of abnormally high use.

-In other words, if you're battery feels like it's only lasting half as long, the first step to fixing it is figuring out if you're using it twice as much.
+In other words, if your battery feels like it's only lasting half as long, the first step to fixing it is figuring out if you're using it twice as much.

 So, note down how much battery life you have left.
 Then walk away for 20-40 minutes.
 When you come back, note down how much battery life you have left again.
-If there isn't a big change while your MacBook Pro is asleep, you're probably okay, and your battery life will return to normal when your usage returns to normal (after the novelty wears off).
+If there isn't a big change while your MacBook Pro is asleep, you're probably okay, and your battery life will return to normal when your usage returns to normal — you know, after the novelty factor wears off.

 If your MacBook continued to drain and drain fast, even when you weren't using it, keep reading for more ways to fix MacBook Pro battery life.

-- Click on the menu button in the upper left corner of your screen.
+- Click on the Apple menu button in the upper left corner of your screen.

 - Click the Restart button on the pop-up menu to confirm.